 The bottom line is that Hitler and Sanger both desired a perfect master race.
-Hitler carried out his plan for ridding society of the weak and racially inferior by euthanizing by tens and hundreds of thousands of people in horrifying ways.
-He went after people who were alcoholics, those with diseases, people who were weak and feeble, and those who in his eyes were less than human.
+Hitler carried out his plan for ridding society of what he considered to be the weak and racially inferior by euthanizing hundreds of thousands of people in horrifying ways.
+He targeted people who were alcoholics, those with diseases, people who were weak and feeble, and those who in his eyes were less than human.

-Here is the one small difference between the two; Margaret Sanger didn’t believe in such “brutish methods” of mass scale ethnic cleansing.
+Here is the one small difference between the two; Margaret Sanger did not believe in such “brutish methods” of mass scale ethnic cleansing.
 She believed in what she termed was a more “civilized” method of eliminating those she considered undesirable and unfit.
-Her method of elimination was was through birth control, and easy access to contraception.
+Her method of elimination was through birth control and easy access to contraception.

 So, back to the original question, the bottom line is that Hitler wanted a master race.
 There have, unfortunately, been many eugenicists including Thomas Malthus in England and others who have wanted a master race and who have applied Darwin’s principles of “Survival of the Fittest” to the human race.
 Keep the fit, get rid of the rest.
-That’s what Hitler wanted to do and he tried to do it on a wide scale.
-Jews were a primary target as they were seen as less than human.
-However, Hitler even killed 1 million Catholics too.
+That is what Hitler wanted to do and he tried to do it on a wide scale.
+Jews were a primary target as they were seen as less than human; however, Hitler killed one million Catholics as well.

 I hope these answers were helpful and that you enjoyed them.
 If you have any more questions, let us know, and don’t forget to check out our other articles answering more of your questions, or if you prefer, our YouTube channel.